rbisdorff/Digraph3/docSphinx/tutorial.rst

 The resulting *partial ranking* is highly correlated with the common determinated part of the given outranking digraph *g* (+0.806) leading to a *relational equivalence* with the given outranking digraph *g* supported by a criteria significance majority of 57.2% (see Lines 9-11 above).

-We recover with the *Bachet* ranking rule a ranking consensus actually very similar to the previous consensus obtained from all four *ranking-by-scoring* results (see :numref:`rankingConsensusFigure`).
+We recover with the polarised *Bachet* ranking rule a ranking consensus actually very similar to the previous consensus obtained from all four *ranking-by-scoring* results (see :numref:`rankingConsensusFigure`).

 The :py:class:`~transitiveDigraphs.PartialBachetRanking` constructor uses by default the *polarised* version of the *Bachet* ranking rule.
 Due to its *Condorcet consistency* property, the partial ranking result obtained in :numref:`partialBachetpol` represents in fact a ranking consensus respecting the actual **transitive parts** of the given outranking digraph (see the advanced topic dedicated to the :ref:`Bachet ranking rules <Bachet-Tutorial-label>`).

 The :py:class:`~transitiveDigraphs.PartialBachetRanking` now provides a "**Polarised == False**" flag allowing to use instead the **valued** version of the *Bachet* ranking rule (see below :numref:`weakBachet5` Line 1).
-The five best qualified *Bachet* rankings are shown in Lines 4-8.
+The five best qualified valued *Bachet* rankings are shown in Lines 4-8.

 .. code-block:: pycon
    :caption: Five best correlated valued Bachet ranking results